 What is Seasonal Eating?

 Let’s kick 2020 off with our first blog post!
+Let’s straight into Seasonal Eating.
 I can’t think of a better topic to kick things off than to introduce a way of getting the most out of your groceries while saving some coins.
-By this I’m talking about seasonal eating.
 It’s not something super revolutionary but it is another tool to expand our plant-forward way of thinking about food.

 Did you know citrus is best in the winter months?
 Citrus fruit like grapefruit, blood oranges, and tangerines to name a few are more sweet, very juicy, and super aromatic in the winter season which will bring out the best in your dishes.
 Cant forget the benefits of good ol vitamin C to help ward off colds.

 Here are a few things to think of when it comes to seasonal eating.

 - Location.
 Where are your groceries being sourced, domestic or imported?
 What is your distance from that particular part of the country?
 Far north, midwest, the west siiide, dirty south, or are you rocking with the east?
 This is important because you want to think about where your food is being sourced from.
 It may sound like a lot of trouble but think of it this way, if you live far north in the New England area yet your food is sourced in Mexico, well friend that’s a mighty long way for “fresh produce”.
 Suddenly your produce isn’t so fresh is it?
 This also may be a large contributor of why your produce doesn’t last long once you get it home as the expiration clock has already began ticking.